davepinch/pinchy.cc/content/topics/people/p/paulo-coelho/belief/you-are-what-you-believe-yourself-to-be.md

 ---
 title: "You are what you believe yourself to be."
+attribution: "Paulo Coelho, The Witch of Portobello" belief of: Paulo Coelho
 type: quote
-attribution: "Paulo Coelho, The Witch of Portobello"
-related:
-  - Paulo Coelho (Wikipedia)
-  - YOU ARE STRONG
+related: YOU ARE STRONG
 tags:
-  - Paulo Coelho
   - quote
   - you
 ---